jguadagno/jguadagno.github.io/_presentations/from-chaos-to-clarity-transforming-a-troubled-application-into-a-model-of-excellence.md

 ---
-title: From Chaos to Clarity: Transforming a Troubled Application into a Model of Excellence
+title: From Chaos to Clarity - Transforming a Troubled Application into a Model of Excellence
 isKeynote: true
 isRetired: false
 sourceUrl: